 • stirring stick (we use the paint sticks)

-• molds (use plastic containers fro frozen food or vegetables, paper buckets, anything that can be ripped apart if the stone does not come out)
+• molds (use plastic containers for frozen food or vegetables, paper buckets, anything that you can rip apart if the stone does not come out)

 • Things to put in the stone (broken plates, glass…)